 Spedidam Listed by thegentlemen Ransomware Group

 On July 2, 2026, French performing rights organization Spedidam appeared on the leak site of the ransomware group known as thegentlemen.
-The organization, which collects and distributes royalties for musicians, dancers and other performers, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose data was exposed remains unknown, anyone who has worked with Spedidam, received royalties from them, or had contracts stored in their systems could be affected.
+The organization, which collects and distributes royalties for musicians, dancers and other performers, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of individuals whose data may have been exposed remains unknown, anyone who has worked with Spedidam, received royalties from them, or had contracts stored in their systems could be affected.

 Public reporting indicates that Spedidam, founded in 1959 and based in Paris, suffered a ransomware incident in which attackers exfiltrated internal files before encrypting systems.
 The data was later published on the group’s leak site.
 Available reporting describes the exposed material as internal files; specific categories such as names, addresses, bank details or contract information have not been publicly detailed.
 The incident follows the group’s standard pattern of stealing data, demanding payment, and then publishing samples or full datasets when victims do not pay.